-When researching 3D modeling of planning models, you have already noticed that there are at least a handful of possibilities?
+When looking for 3D modeling of a 3D floor plan for a current project, you have already noticed that there are at least a handful of possibilities?
 This article will directly compare 5 different methods from a practical factory planning perspective.
-As you will see, all roads can lead to Rome, or rather to the goal.
+As you will see, all roads can lead to the goal.
 You will find a PDF for comparison below as a download.

 Which 5 methods for 3D modeling are we talking about?